sevenwestmedia/project-watchtower/docs/server-side-rendering.md

 ```

 ## Tracking async work
 Watchtower includes work tracking in redux, but is extensible.
-If you want to notify watchtower that work has started you can set `context.triggeredLoad` to true inside the `renderApp` function.

-Then once data has finished loading you need to execute `context.completionNotifier.resolve({})`.

-NOTE: If you reject the completion notifier it signals to watchtower data loading critically failed and it will simply return a 500 status with no content rendered.
+If you want watchtower to re-render after some asynchronous work is completed, simply call `context.promiseTracker.track()` during your appRender callback.

 ## Error handling
-Watchtower handles server side rendering failures for you, when the render pass throws watchtower will re-render using the provided `errorLocation` prop.
+Watchtower handles server side rendering and data load failures for you, when the render pass throws watchtower will re-render using the provided `errorLocation` prop.

+If you would like to render a 404 page instead, simply throw or reject a tracked promise with `new Status404Error()`